syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 ![flutter datagrid shows rows with selection](images/getting-started/flutter-datagrid-selection.png)

 The information about the rows that are selected can be retrieved using the [selectedIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedIndex.html), [selectedRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRow.html) and [selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) properties in [DataGridController](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController-class.html).
-You need to initialize the `DataGridController` object to the [controller](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/controller.html) property of `SfDataGrid`.
+You need to initialize the `DataGridController` object to the [controller](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/controller.html) property of `SfDataGrid.`

 `DataGridController` objects are expected to be long-lived, not recreated with each build.